primaTime/api-doc/resources/time/project.md

 			"constraints" : [ ]
 		},
 		{
-			"type" : "Byte",
-			"name" : "priceBudgetWarn",
-			"description" : "Value in percentage of the budgeted price.
-It is useful to warning the owner.", "access" : "READ_WRITE",
-			"constraints" : [
-				{
-					"type" : "Min",
-					"pattern" : null
-				},
-				{
-					"type" : "Max",
-					"pattern" : null
-				}
-			]
-		},
-		{
 			"type" : "Long",
 			"name" : "tasksCount",
 			"description" : "Counts the number of tasks that belong to the project and which have not been done.",